wangyiyang7/CS5610-final-project/README.md

 Server will be running on http://localhost:5001/

 ------------------------------------------------------------------------------------------------
-Open up a terminal, `cd .\client` and `npx create-react-app .`, then install the dependencies required for frontend `npm install react-router-dom react-dom azure-maps-control`.
+Open up another terminal, `cd .\client` and `npx create-react-app .`, then install the dependencies required for frontend `npm install react-router-dom react-dom azure-maps-control`.

 Place the client repository content in the client folder, overwrite whatever is already there.